 In the brief period before spring progresses too far, to look at any stand of mixed deciduous trees, any forest edge, or even a motorway screening plantation, is to be confronted with the most glorious vision, endless variations of dynamic green texture and tone all mottled together, at once richly stimulating and deeply soothing.
 How can that be?
 I don’t know, but I can’t stop drinking deeply of this pleasing green brew, and can’t quite fathom why nobody else appears to be similarly entranced.

-Is it unAustralian of me, a betrayal of my home to be so moved by the Greenwood, to prefer it to the burnished and bleached colours of the island continent?
+Is it unAustralian of me, a betrayal of my ground home to be so moved by the Greenwood, to prefer it to the burnished and bleached colours of the island continent?
 Perhaps.
-But I can’t deny my unedited emotional response to this place.
-I guess I see it as a rare instance of my Celtic (Irish and Welsh) roots coming to the surface.
-Those Celtic ancestors were a right bunch of tree worshippers quite at home in these damp green forests as far as I can make out.
+But I can’t deny my spontaneous emotional response to this place.
+I guess I see it as a rare instance of my Celtic (Irish and Welsh) roots surfacing.
+Those Celtic ancestors were a right bunch of tree worshippers quite at home in these damp squelchy green forests.
 And there’s the rub!
-All this green-greenery needs lots of rain, which it gets courtesy of the Gulf Stream swinging by western Europe on its way north.
+All this green-greenery needs lots and lots of rain, which comes courtesy of the Gulf Stream swinging by western Europe on its way north.
 It is a wet part of the world here.

 It seems like whenever I come here it’s raining, well, flooding actually this time.
-Killed off our cycling tour of the Loire.
+The rain killed off our cycling tour of the Loire.
 It has been so wet, foggy and miserable, I haven’t even been able to get a decent photograph to clearly illustrate these wondrous green variations.
-I had to resort to a photograph from my last trip when I visited Selbourne Forest where local pastor and ecologist Gilbert White observed the forest life and introduced the idea of ecosystem complexity to the Western understanding of Nature.
-Even then very soon after I took that photograph, the rain set in for days.
-Much as I love this growing green, I could never live full-time in the cold damp.
+I had to resort to a photograph from a previous trip when I visited Selbourne Forest where in the eighteenth century local pastor and ecologist Gilbert White observed forest life and introduced the concept of ecosystem complexity to the Western understanding of Nature.
+Even then soon after I took that photograph, the rain set in for days.
+Much as I love this growing green, I doubt I could ever live full-time in the cold damp.